-(1) An applicant must demonstrate proficiency in a minimum of at least 75 percent of the teacher preparation coursework as outlined in 281-subrules 79.15(2) to 79.15(5).

-(2) An applicant must meet with the board of educational examiners to answer any of the board's questions concerning the portfolio.

-13.5(3) Applicants from foreign institutions.
+- e.
+If the teacher preparation coursework as outlined in 281-subrules 79.15(2) to 79.15(5) cannot be reviewed through a traditional transcript evaluation, a portfolio review and evaluation process may be utilized. - (1) An applicant must demonstrate proficiency in a minimum of at least 75 percent of the teacher preparation coursework as outlined in 281-subrules 79.15(2) to 79.15(5). - (2) An applicant must meet with the board of educational examiners to answer any of the board's questions concerning the portfolio. - 13.5(3) Applicants from foreign institutions.
 An applicant for initial licensure whose preparation was completed in a foreign institution must obtain a course-by-course credential evaluation report completed by one of the board-approved credential evaluation services and then file this report with the Iowa board of educational examiners for a determination of eligibility for licensure.
 After receiving the notification of eligibility by the Iowa board of educational examiners, the applicant must provide verification of successfully passing the Iowa-mandated assessment(s) by meeting the minimum score set by the Iowa department of education.

-[ARC 2016C, IAB 6/10/15, effective 7/15/15; ARC 2584C, IAB 6/22/16, effective 7/27/16]
+[ARC 2016C, IAB 6/10/15, effective 7/15/15; ARC 2584C, IAB 6/22/16, effective 7/27/16; ARC 3829C, IAB 6/6/18, effective 7/11/18]

 282-13.6(272) Specific requirements for an initial license.
-An initial license valid for two years may be issued to an applicant who meets the general requirements set forth in rule 282-13.5(272).
-[ARC 2016C, IAB 6/10/15, effective 7/15/15]
+An initial license valid for a minimum of two years with an expiration date of June 30 may be issued to an applicant who meets the general requirements set forth in rule 282-13.5(272).

+[ARC 2016C, IAB 6/10/15, effective 7/15/15; ARC 3979C, IAB 8/29/18, effective 10/3/18]